tlorans/defi-gmx-v2/foundry/exercises/long.md

 # Long Position Exercises

 In this exercise, you'll implement a smart contract that interacts with GMX V2 to create and manage leveraged long positions for ETH using WETH as collateral.
-This advanced exercise will cover opening positions, querying position details, calculating profit and loss, and closing positions.
+These exercises will cover opening positions, querying position details, calculating profit and loss, and closing positions.

 You need to complete the implementation of the `Long.sol` contract.